-Issuers that want their Reg A+ shares to be tradable all year round can make quarterly management financial filings with the SEC, this then opens up liquidity for insiders all year.
+Issuers that want their Reg A+ shares to be tradable all year round can make quarterly management financial filings with the SEC, this then opens up liquidity for insiders four times per year.

 Manhattan Street Capital is not a law firm and this is not legal advice.
 Please contact your lawyer with respect to any of the matters discussed here.